TLINDEN/rpnc/README.md

 calculator.
 This function takes these parameters:

 - function name
-- number of arguments expected (1,2 or -1 allowed), -1 means batch
+- number of arguments expected (see below)
-  mode
 - help text

+Number of expected arguments can be:

+- 0: expect 1 argument but do NOT modify the stack
+- 1-n: do a singular calculation
+- -1: batch mode work with all numbers on the stack

 Please [refer to the lua language reference](https://www.lua.org/manual/5.4/) for more details about